gestalt-config/gestalt/README.md

     .addSource(new MapConfigSource(configs))
     .build();

-  // Loads and parses the configurations, this will thow exceptions if there are any errors. gestalt.loadConfigs();
+  // Loads and parses the configurations, this will throw exceptions if there are any errors. gestalt.loadConfigs();
 ```